 While you want each page to have one, you don’t want to have a lead magnet right next to a contact us form.
 This makes it tough for the visitor to know what the best next step is in furthering their relationship with you.

 So look at your website and see if any of your pages look like button mayhem.
 And if they do, choose the most relevant call to action for that page and remove all others.

 To know the best call to action for a page, you need to know what motivates your consumer.
 For example, I know my customers are looking to increase brand awareness and drive sales through effective digital marketing (often organic marketing).

 For them to feel motivated to get in touch with me, I need statistics that showcase I know what I’m doing.
-For SEO blogging, this might mean showing how my blog articles helped a company increase their rankings and deliver more relevant traffic to their website.
+For SEO blogging, this might mean showing how my blog articles helped a company increase its rankings and deliver more relevant traffic to its website.
 Email marketing pages need to deliver information about open and click rates as well as conversion rates for email.
 Lead magnet writing services need to offer details on email list development from other lead magnets I’ve written.

 So know what motivates your customers and offer details that help them take the next step in working with you without cluttering your website.

 If you’d like assistance in developing content designed to improve website conversions, Bridge the Gap Communication is here to help.
 Schedule a free consultation to learn more about our services.